personium/website/src/README.md

 #### [Documentation Contributor's Guide](./document-writer/README.md)

-This document is for people who want to maintain and improve this document of the Personium project.
+The contributor guide is for participants who want to maintain and improve the documentation of the Personium project.

 ### For Code Contribution